Travelling to Denmark? How to get access to the internet

 There are also several opportunities to get free access to the internet.
 One of the easiest ways is the libraries (Danish: bibliotek).
 At most libraries you can borrow a stationary computer with internet access, and it is also very common to be able to access free WIFI connections for your own laptop.

-There are libraries in most cities – you can find the nearest library on bibliotek.dk – search for the city or postal code in the bottom of the left menu.
+There are libraries in most cities – you can find the nearest library on bibliotek.dk – search for the city or postal code.

-There is also free WIFI access at many cafés bars and tourist bureaus – ask at the desk if you are interested.
+There is also free WIFI access at many cafés bars and tourist bureaus, and often they’ll let you know with signs – ask at the desk if you are interested, even if you can’t see a sign they might offer free access.
 All Danish McDonald’s offer free WIFI access for the customers.

 If you are staying at a hotel or at a campsite there might be internet possibilities too.
 At many hotels there’s WIFI or wired connections available, and many campsites have computers with access to the internet – and there might be WIFI access too.
 It might cost a fee to use the internet, though.